dev-gabb-711/Reserve-Plus-Plus/ReadMe.md

 ## Overview
 Reserve++ is an application that allows students to reserve seats at available computer laboratories at De La Salle University.
 This implements role-based access, allowing students to view seat availability and reserve a workstation in different computer laboratories in various buildings in campus.
 While administrator access supports features such as monitoring reservations, reviewing submitted tickets, and publishing global announcements.

 Currently, the application supports reservations in the Br.
-Andrew Gonzales Hall and Gokongwei Hall.
+Andrew Gonzales Hall, Gokongwei Hall, Velasco Hall, and St. La Salle Hall.

 Reserve++ is built using Node.js, Express.js, MongoDB, Mongoose, and Handlebars, following an MVC-style architecture to separate application logic, database interaction, and user interface components.